How do I measure Return on Investment on my website?

 4. Contact –

 Ask all your contacts who call by phone and email where did they get your number or email address.
 It is an obvious way of finding out which marketing is working for you.
 You may think it is radio or newspaper or local sponsorship, but ask your customers rather than just guess.
 Check your enquiry forms on the website, test them regularly.
 Can you offer a Newsletter subscription?
-Or a special offers club to get people to sign up to your list?
+Or create some special offers or ‘lead magnet’ to get people to sign up to your mailing list?